nielskrijger/gitstat-web/README.md

 Usually I focus heavily on automated tests but most of my hobby projects never see the light of day.
 In this case I focused on pushing the project above all else.

-__Why do so much computation in the front-end?__
+__Why is there so much computation in the front-end?__

-The gitstat CLI tool is intended to gather the minimal amount of data, any data that can be derived is excluded from its JSON output.
+There is no backend API, only a CLI tool to generate the git logfile.
+The gitstat CLI tool is intended to gather the minimum amount of data; any data that can be derived is excluded from its JSON output.
 As a result the front-end computes derived data within `Extended<Type>` objects.